NLnetLabs/rpki-doc/source/routinator/interactive.rst

 openbgpd
-      Choosing  this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration. rpsl
+      Choosing  this format causes Routinator to produce a *roa-set* configuration item for the OpenBGPD configuration. bird
+      Choosing this format causes Routinator to produce a roa table configuration item for the BIRD configuration.

+bird2
+      Choosing this format causes Routinator to produce a route table configuration item for the BIRD2 configuration. rpsl
       This format produces a list of RPSL objects with the authorisation in the fields *route*, *origin*, and *source*.
 In addition, the fields *descr*,